mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Network switch

+- What speed do you want?
+- Managed or unmanaged?
+- How many ports do you need?

 The more I read, the more I found people saying that 2.5 Gbps was flaky, and you might as well just go straight to 10 Gbps.

 10G switches don't mean everything has 10G.

 ### UPS (battery backup)

+I ended up purchasing the Tripp-Lite, but it was noisy.
+I didn't even realize battery backups could _be_ noisy.
+I've had an APC battery backup for XX years, and it's completely silent except when it loses power and fails over to battery backup.

 ### Power strip

 ### Pi rack mount

 ### Rack shelves

+Beware the bottom lip.

 ### Patch panel